What Is Required of Probation in Massachusetts?

 - Making restitution to any victims of the original crime.

-- Undergoing a mental health evaluation or regular psychological counseling for a period of time.
+- Undergoing a mental health evaluation or regular psychological counseling for a period a period of time .

 - Successful completion of a substance abuse, or domestic violence program.

-- Paying a monthly supervision of probation fee and court costs.
+- Paying a monthly probation supervision fee and court costs.

-What Happens If I Don’t Follow a Probation Condition?
+What Happens If I Don’t Follow a Massachusetts Probation Condition?

 When Do You Need to Call a Lawyer?